flaturtha/64-testaments/madness-of-krill/madness_v1.md

 I’d seen them since I was a child.
 Strange little creatures that disappeared into the shadows whenever you looked in their direction.
 Always there.
 But barely seen.

-They hung out just inside my peripheral vision, scrawny ittle things with beer bellies, oversized heads, a kind of green, wet, slimy but dry skin.
+They hung out just inside my peripheral vision, scrawny ittle things with beer bellies, oversized heads, a kind of green, wet, slimy skin.

 And they always seemed to be fighting or arguing.